aliqajar/data_ingestion_pipeline/README.md

 The system includes a data generator service to simulate weather stations sending data:

 1. Access the Generator Service documentation at http://localhost:8004/docs
 2. Use the `/start` endpoint to begin generating data.
-This will create weather data for multiple stations.
+You can configure:
+   - `interval`: Time between data generation cycles (in seconds)
+   - `stations`: Number of weather stations to simulate
+   - `use_batch`: Set to true to use batch data submission (default: true)
+   - `batch_size`: Number of records to send in each batch (default: 5)
+   - `collector_url`: URL of the collector service
+   - `duplicate_percent`: Percentage of duplicate data for testing deduplication (default: 20%)

    ![Starting the data generator](Weather_Start.png)

 3. After generating enough data (a few seconds is usually sufficient), use the `/stop` endpoint to stop the generator.

+4. You can check the generator status using the `/status` endpoint to see statistics about the data generation process.

 ### 2. Query the Data